Azure-Samples/iot-hub-c-raspberrypi-docker/doc/windows-10.md

    git clone https://github.com/Azure-Samples/iot-hub-c-raspberrypi-docker.git
    ```

-2. Share the drive where the sample repo is clone.
+2. Share the drive where the sample repo is cloned.

    * Make sure Docker is running.
    * Right click the Docker icon in notificiation area and click `Settings...`.